TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 > _We believe ..._

 That section just confirms we think the hypothesis is _correct_.
-It is not part of the hypothesis and there are many situations where we may test a hypothesis that we believe is _incorrect_.
+It is not part of the hypothesis, and there are many situations where we may test a hypothesis that we believe is _incorrect_.

 > _...**&lt;this capability&gt;** will result in **&lt;this outcome&gt;**..._